We wish there was a way around the life-bleaching process of applying for visas. Sadly, there isn't.

 Mistake 4 - Leaving it Too Late

-Visas can be time-consuming.
-If you are planning to drive through central Asia or Iran, you are looking at weeks, potentially months of getting the visas.
+Visas are time-consuming.
+If you are planning to drive through central Asia or Iran, you are looking at weeks, potentially months to get your visas sorted.

 The visa process can be painfully opaque.
 Once the application is underway sometimes everything goes smoothly, sometimes it can take days and weeks longer than the estimated.
 They've got your passport and there is nothing you can do to speed up the process unless you are up for splashing the cash on express delivery when you apply.
 To get all your visa's you'll also need to be able to send your passport away multiple times, so you might have to consider any other travel plans in your visa schedule.

-Every year there's a smattering of teams who come to the launch and then stick around in England to wait on a passport delivery before they can rejoin the mass convoy east.
+Every year there's a smattering of teams who come to the launch and then stick around waiting for a passport delivery before they can rejoin the mass convoy east.
 Bit of a bloody shame really.

 Mistake 5 - Not Doing Your Research.

-Double-check advice from veteran Ralliers and guidebooks because visa rules change.
+Double-check any advice from veteran Ralliers and guidebooks because visa rules change.
 Often.